troymessina/OurPlanetEarth/chapters/Ch01_EarthHistory.md

+---
-## 🌎 A Brief History of Life on Earth and its Climate Influence
+title: 🌎 A Brief History of Life on Earth and its Climate Influence
+kernelspec:
+  name: python3
+  display_name: 'Python 3'
+---

 The history of life on Earth is deeply intertwined with the history of its **climate**.
 Life has not simply adapted to environmental changes; it has been a **major driver** of global-scale climate transformations.